January 12, 1988,

 [As amended by Council May, 1988 and May, 1991; revised April, 1992; amended October 24, 1994; revised May, 1997; revised October 21, 2003; revised October 24, 2005; deleted October 2007.]

-.03 That the nominations committee shall be chaired by the immediate past chairman of the Board and shall consist of ten additional members serving two-year terms.
-At the Council meeting held in conjunction with the annual meeting, the Board of Directors, after having considered at least ten candidates, shall recommend five members for election to the nominations committee, each for a two-year term.
-At any one time, no more than seven members shall be members of Council, and none except the chairman shall be a member of the Board of Directors.
+.03 That the nominations committee shall be chaired by the immediate past chairman of the Institute's Board and shall consist of seven additional members serving two-year terms.
+At the Council meeting held in conjunction with the annual meeting, the Institute's Board of Directors, after having considered at least seven candidates, shall recommend the candidates necessary to fill the projected vacancies for election to the nominations committee, each for a two-year term.
+At any one time, no more than two members, in addition to the chairman, shall be members of Council, and none shall be a member of the Institute's Board of Directors.
 Other nominations from the floor shall be permitted.
 Voting shall be by voice vote of the incoming Council, or, if requested by a majority of those present, by written ballot.
 A majority vote shall elect.
 With the exception of its chairman, no member, having served on the nominations committee, shall be eligible again to serve on the nominations committee until the passage of five years.

 .04 That the nominations committee shall not select any of its members for positions to be filled by the committee.